 Yes.
-All Washington residents who are eligible to vote may register online using the Voter Portal as long as they have a valid Washington State Driver’s License or ID.
+All Washington residents who are eligible to vote may register online using the Voter Portal if they have a valid Washington State Driver’s License or state-issued ID.
 If you do not have either of these forms of ID you can submit a paper voter registration by mail or fill one out in person at our Vote Center.

 You can update your Washington residence address online using the Voter Portal or by submitting a paper voter registration application by mail or in-person at our Vote Center.

 Washington enacted Same-Day Voter Registration in 2019.
 This means that all eligible voters have up until 8:00 PM on an election day to register to vote, or update registration information, and receive a ballot.
 This must be done in-person at a county Vote Center.
 The deadline for voter registrations or updates by mail or online is eight days prior to an election.
 These deadlines are listed on our election calendar.